 How do I know if I am a competitive applicant?

 There are many applicants for each available position in the graduate program.
 Several criteria are used to assess an applicant's potential for success.
 All successful applicants to the IBGP have research experience; most applicants have spent at least a year in a laboratory.
 Letters of recommendation from faculty members are very important, particularly the letter from the research advisor.
 The applicant's personal statement, especially the research description, is also heavily weighed in assessing an applicant's potential for graduate study.
 Strong performance in undergraduate science courses (chemistry and physics as well as biology) is expected.
-The average GRE scores of the entering class are 317 Verbal+Quantitative combined and 4.5 Analytical Writing; the average undergraduate GPA of our incoming students is 3.7.
+The average undergraduate GPA of our incoming students is 3.7.

 When is the application deadline?

-The application deadline is December 1.
-The Admissions Committee will begin reviewing files as they are received so it is beneficial to apply and interview early.
+The program will continue reviewing applications through December 15.
+However, we encourage you to submit your application as early as possible, as the Admissions Committee will begin reviewing files as they are received - it is beneficial to apply and interview early.

 How can I find out if my application and supporting documents have been received?

-Applicants may log into YOUR APPLICATION "Check Status" to see if supporting documents (i.e., transcripts, letters of recommendation, and application fees) have been received.
+Applicants may log into their application "Check Status" to see if supporting documents (i.e., transcripts, letters of recommendation, and application fees) have been received.
 The admissions office will post your documents to your application page as soon as possible.
 We request that you check the status of your application online PRIOR TO contacting the Graduate Studies Office.

 Where supporting documents should be sent?